haseebniazii/NYC-Airbnb-Room-Type-Classification/README.md

 Shared room
 ```

+The dataset contains both numerical and categorical features, making it suitable for demonstrating real-world Machine Learning preprocessing techniques.

 ---

 ## 🔎 Exploratory Data Analysis

-The project includes detailed EDA to understand the dataset before modeling.
+Exploratory Data Analysis was performed to understand the structure, distributions, relationships, and quality of the dataset.

-### EDA performed:
+### EDA Performed

 * Dataset shape and structure
 * Data types